 Two other important K-12 markets, Texas and California, have given districts more flexibility in recent years to stray from the state-adopted list.
 Florida has also granted districts more leeway.
 State law says that districts can spend up to 50 percent of the money they get from the state for other materials that assist with instruction.
 And the law also gives districts freedom to use different materials if the district can prove they meet various benchmarks.

 A long list of publishers had already submitted materials to the state in math this cycle, hoping to get on the list of adopted materials.
 They include some of the biggest names in the industry, as well as mid-sized and smaller companies.
 Pearson, McGraw-Hill Education, Houghton Mifflin Harcourt, Curriculum Associates, Great Minds, and others were among the applicants.

-In the English/language arts, companies were originally expected to give the state notice of their intent to bid by April.
+In English/language arts, companies were originally expected to give the state notice of their intent to bid by April.

 It’s unclear what the adoption of new standards—and the revised schedule—will mean for publishers who have already submitted math materials.
 Presumably, they would have to re-submit new materials later, to meet the state’s new adoption deadlines.

 The standards overhaul also carries big implications for assessment, too, because state tests—and by extension, classroom-level assessments—are supposed to reflect standards content.

 Diana Snider, the president of the Florida Council of Teachers of Mathematics, said she needs to see what ideas emerge about changing the math standards, before passing judgment on the governor’s plan.